belle2/basf2/analysis/doc/Variables.rst

          This method takes a ``ROOT.vector<string>`` as input.
          It's probably easier to use `variables.utils.add_collection` which wraps this function for you.

-      :param str collection: The new collection to create.
+      :param str collection: The new collection to create
-      :param variables: A ``ROOT.std.vector(string)`` instance of variables to add as the variable collection.
+      :param variables: A ``ROOT.std.vector(string)`` instance of variables to add as the variable collection

       :returns: True if the collection was successfully added

    .. py:method:: getCollection(collection)

-      Get a list of all variables in the ``collection``.
+      Get a list of all variables in the collection.

       :param str collection: The name of the existing variable collection